iann0036/tf-cfn-provider/docs/providers/aws/S3Bucket.md

 `AccountId` - (Optional) The Account ID to use for overriding the object owner on replication.
 Must be used in conjunction with `AccessControlTranslation` override configuration.

+### SourceSelectionCriteria Properties

+`SseKmsEncryptedObjects` - (Optional) Match SSE-KMS encrypted objects (documented below).
+If specified, `ReplicaKmsKeyId` in `Destination` must be specified as well.

 ### SseKmsEncryptedObjects Properties

 `Enabled` - (Required) Boolean which indicates if this criteria is enabled.

+### Filter Properties

+`Prefix` - (Optional) Object keyname prefix that identifies subset of objects to which the rule applies.

+`Tags` - (Optional)  A mapping of tags that identifies subset of objects to which the rule applies.
+The rule applies only to objects having all the tags in its tagset.

+### ServerSideEncryptionConfiguration Properties

+`Rule` - (required) A single object for server-side encryption by default configuration. (documented below).

+### Rule Properties

+`ApplyServerSideEncryptionByDefault` - (required) A single object for setting server-side encryption by default. (documented below).

+`DefaultRetention` - (Required) The default retention period that you want to apply to new objects placed in this bucket.

+### ApplyServerSideEncryptionByDefault Properties

+`SseAlgorithm` - (required) The server-side encryption algorithm to use.
+Valid values are `AES256` and `aws:kms`.

+`KmsMasterKeyId` - (optional) The AWS KMS master key ID used for the SSE-KMS encryption.
+This can only be used when you set the value of `SseAlgorithm` as `aws:kms`.
+The default `aws/s3` AWS KMS master key is used if this element is absent while the `SseAlgorithm` is `aws:kms`.

 ### AccessControlTranslation Properties